samicemalone/tv/README.txt

       Plays FILE from the filesystem.
 Can be used with -q to enqueue instead of play.

+   --files-from DIR
+      Set a directory DIR that contains media files but does not follow the standard /Show Name/Season x/FILE directory structure.
+The media files in DIR will only be available in daemon mode (-d).
+The files can be listed with the command "list_extra_files".
+See the DAEMON COMMANDS section for more information.
+DIR will not be searched recursively.

    -h, --help
       The help message will be output and the program will exit.